Steps To Stop Repossession

 Before settling on a particular estate agent you should shop around to compare their services and fees.
 When you sell your home through an estate agent, if they successfully find you a buyer then you will have to pay the estate agent a fee.
 This is typically charged as a percentage of the final sale price you are able to obtain.
 Some estate agents might be willing to negotiate to lower their fees, so it’s worth asking around about this option.

 But be cautious with choosing an estate agent to handle your sale when you’re facing repossession of your property as you don’t know when you’ll find a buyer.
 Some properties sold through estate markets can sit unsold on the market for many weeks, months, on in certain scenarios more than a year.
 Because you’ll likely be facing time pressure from your lender to quickly sell, you should ask your estate agent for a closed contract of about four to six weeks for selling your home, rather than an open-ended agreement through which they have less incentive to work quickly to find you a buyer.
 Always remember that your top priority should be finding a buyer fast.

 Selling your house to a specialist home buyer

 The need to speedily locate a buyer for your house or flat when it’s at risk of repossession is one reason that many people in this situation turn to specialist home buyers.

 This can be a great option because quick property buying companies specialise in making swift cash offers to buy homes of all types.
-For those people struggling with the potential for repossession this means they can not only get an accelerated sale, but they can also obtain a competitive price for their home to help their finances.
+For those people struggling with the potential for repossession this means they can not only get an accelerated sale without the risk of a house sale fall through, but they can also obtain a competitive price for their home to help their finances.